Chapter 6 Reporting and Interpretation

 This chapter provides an overview of the Smarter Balanced reporting system.
 The use of the Smarter Reporting System is optional and configurable.
 Members can choose to utilize the system hosted by the Consortium, deploy their own instance of the open source system and adapt to their needs, or utilize a different system.

 6.2 Types of Scores

 As noted in Chapter 4 on test design, the ICAs provide an overall indicator of proficiency and a set of claim indicators corresponding to more specific areas of content (claims) within the broader content areas (ELA/literacy and mathematics).
+The ICAs are built on similar blueprints to the full-form summative assessments.
+They are designed to measure a similar range of content as the summative assessments and assess similar claims, targets, and standards.
 Information from IABs and FIABs is reported in the same manner as claim-level information on the ICAs and summative assessments: “above,” “near,” or “below” standard, where the standard is the level 3 cut score.
 The following section describes how overall performance is reported on an ICA.

 It should be noted that the hand scoring of student answers to constructed-response items in interim assessments is a state vendor task and is not subject to the rigorous controls used in the summative assessment.
 Local results may show some variations from standardized hand-scoring results.
 Even when an interim is administered under standardized conditions, local hand scoring may not be standardized.
 Also, if an interim assessment is administered to students more than once, familiarity with test questions may affect student performance and the accuracy of results as related to past and future performance.
 For these reasons and the fact that teachers may view the items and student responses, the interims are not intended to be used for accountability purposes.